 - 1. For the first offense, the student will receive an F on the assignment.
-The student will be provided appropriate intervention and a note will be placed in Discipline Tracker. - 2.
+The student will be provided appropriate intervention and a note will be placed in the student's discipline file. - 2.
 For the second offense, the student will fail the course for the grading period, a notation will be placed in the permanent record, and the student will be considered insubordinate and receive the appropriate consequences. - 3.
 For the third and subsequent offenses, the student will fail the course for the semester.